The graph minor theorem in topological combinatorics: Acknowledgments

 \section{Acknowledgments}

-The second author was supported by NSF grant DMS-1704811.
+The first author was supported by NSF grants DMS-1954050, DMS-2039316, and DMS-2053243.
+The second author was supported by NSF grants DMS-1704811 and DMS-2137628.
 Both authors would like to send their thanks to Nicholas Proudfoot for his various thoughts and advice related to this project.